WattTime/aer-test-docs/transition.md

 ```

 # Avgemissions
 Average emissions have been rolled into the standard data path under the signal_type `co2_aoer`.
 The schema matches the above schema for `/v3/historical` data.

-In order to distinguish between true and modeled data points, there is a new query parameter include_imputed_marker that will distinguish point-wise between data points that were generated with imputed data (imputed_data_used=true, equivalent to the old 3.0-modeled version).
+In order to distinguish between true and modeled data points, there is a new query parameter `include_imputed_marker` that will distinguish point-wise between data points that were generated with imputed data (`imputed_data_used=true`, equivalent to the old `3.0-modeled` version).

 ### From (v2 schema):
 ```json